IBM/easej-app-mod-demo/README.md

 # Hands-on Modernization Lab

 Modernization is essential to preserve the security and stability of your critical enterprise applications, and to be able to increase the delivery of new innovations.
 Modernization can take many forms, including adopting a more modern runtime, adopting Kubernetes/OpenShift, and refactoring to Microservices.
 Many modernization projects struggle to deliver because of the complexity inherent in uprooting an application and its dependencies, understanding code written decades ago, and acquiring new skill for the destination environment.
-In this lab you'll use two new preview technologies that address these challenges:
+This lab introduces you to two new technologies designed to simplify modernization:

-1. Enterprise Application Service for Java.
-This is a new managed service which provides an end-to-end application delivery experience, including DevOps, GitOps, build & delivery pipelines, running applications, and observability integration.
+1. **Enterprise Application Service for Java**: A new managed service which provides an end-to-end application delivery experience, including DevOps, GitOps, build & delivery pipelines, running applications, and observability integration.
 Being a fully managed service, it insulates you from the infrastructure complexities so you can focus on delivering the code.

-2. Application Modernization Accelerator.
-This tool enables you to discover existing enterprise applications and their database and messaging dependencies.
-Assess the complexity of migration, plan a migration and then assist the migration (including database and messaging) through curated instructions, artefact generation and code rewrite rules.
+2. **Application Modernization Accelerator**: A tool that helps you discover existing enterprise applications and their database and messaging dependencies, assess migration complexity, generate migration plans, and assist the migration (including database and messaging) through curated instructions through curated instructions, artefact generation and code rewrite rules.

-In this lab you will use Application Modernization Accelerator to create a migration plan that includes automatically generated configuration files and scripts, guidance and pointers to tools that are needed to accelerate and complete the migration.
+In this lab, you will use **Application Modernization Accelerator** to create a migration plan that includes automatically generated configuration files and scripts, guidance and pointers to tools that are needed to accelerate and complete the migration.
 This migration plan will include generated Liberty configuration files required to migrate the application.

 Application Modernization Accelerator can then automatically provision and configure the Enterprise Application Service to support the application running in the cloud.